Council Experience

 The iObject team are incredibly knowledgeable & professional, with expertise that is unmatched and absolutely necessary if you want to protect your home.
 My neighbor's DA if approved & built would have turned my "sun drenched terrace" into a long dark cave with all my North facing windows looking out at a concrete wall. iObject's submission to council was so thorough and bulletproof (I loved how many times they used the word catastrophic) the neighbor's submission was completely rejected and the property is now on the market.
 I wish I'd had iObject 10 years ago when the council first got tired of rejecting the neighbors amendments to a DA with 10+ regulatory breaches.
 It would have saved me a decade of stress.
 It's not a cheap endeavor, but this is work you cannot do yourself if you want to stand any chance of winning, and you can't rely on council to protect your rights or your home.

-- Suzy McEvoy (Homeowner, North Sydney LGA)
+- Suzy McEvoy (Homeowner, North Sydney)

 ⭐ ⭐ ⭐ ⭐ ⭐